Brishawon/WHSTechNotes/journal.md

 Skills / Tools / Languages:a good laptop and english
 Certifications (if any):Shift differentials for nights/weekends when applicable What the job does (1–2 sentences):Tech jobs offer high salaries, flexibility, and rapid career growth, but often at the cost of high stress, burnout, and the necessity of constant, rapid learning.
 While offering creativity and innovation, the industry is increasingly competitive, demanding

+# March 30, 2026

+Claim:base on a single elimination from the best player that is doing good. this could do to some contraversitys over the game.
+Evidence: over a single elimination underdogs often win. some player have autism an they will often win games.
+Reasoning: the want to get the fans reactions so they can possibvly go to there games so they can make more money.